Positivity of automorphic vector bundles on unitary Shimura varieties: -zips and stratification of the special fiber

 Note that this differs slightly from the original definition in \cite{Pink-Wedhorn-ZieglerAlgebraicZipData}, where they do not require the Borel pair to be defined over $\mathbb{F}_p$.
 Under our definition, a frame does not necessarily exist in general.
-However, in the case when $\mathcal{Z}=\mathcal{Z}_\mu$ comes from a cocharacter datum $(G,\mu)$, there exists $g\in G(k)$ such that $\mathcal{Z}_{\mu'}$ where $\mu'=\textnormal{ad}\circ\mu$ admits a frame\cite{IK-partial}.
-For our purpose (of studying stratification and automorphic vector bundles), we shall always assume the existence of frames for simplicity.
+However, in the case where $\mathcal{Z}=\mathcal{Z}_\mu$ comes from a cocharacter datum $(G,\mu)$, there exists $g\in G(k)$ such that $\mathcal{Z}_{\mu'}$ where $\mu'=\textnormal{ad}_g\circ\mu$ admits a frame\cite{IK-partial}.
+For our purpose (of studying stratification and automorphic vector bundles), it is harmless to assume the existence of frames.

-\textbf{Stratification.} The orbit decomposition of $G$ with respect to the action of the zip group $E_{\mathcal{Z}}$ is actually a stratification.
+The orbit decomposition of $G$ with respect to the action of the zip group $E_{\mathcal{Z}}$ is actually a stratification.